 How long does it take to learn?

-To give you an idea, the first flights usually take 1 to 3 sessions of 2 hours for a person with no previous experience but with a good physical condition.
+To give you an idea, the first flights usually take 1 to 3 sessions (6 hours) for a person with no previous experience but with a good physical condition.

 How do I get started?